An interview with Pascal Faucher, EU Space Surveillance and Tracking (EU SST) the T.S. Kelso Award winner

 We’d like to begin by congratulating you and the entire EU SST team on winning the 2023 T.S.
 Kelso Space Safety Award.
 What does this mean to you?

 On behalf of the EU SST Partnership, I would like to warmly thank the Space Data Association for this award.
 It is an honour to receive the T.S Kelso Award as it recognises our commitment to delivering public services in collision avoidance, re-entry, and fragmentation analysis.
 To do this, we are heavily relying on Member States capabilities (mainly military sensors) as well as on our vibrant and dynamic industry and start-ups ecosystem.
+As a component of the EU Space Programme, EU SST is supported by the European Commission and relies on EUSPA, which is acting as Front Desk.

 Of course, this achievement is the result of a collective work across the 15 Member States of EU SST, relying on the best expertise in Europe, resulting from long-term investments in SSA (notably military investments).
 I want to deeply congratulate the national Operation Centres as well as the technical teams and experts.
 Our activities cover the entire value chain of the SSA domain, from operation of sensors to service provision, including the monitoring of the performance and the evolution of our systems through R&D and the upgrade of SST sensors.